MicroEJ/docs/VEEPortingGuide/coreEngine.rst

 3. Step 3 consists in linking the previous ELF file with the Core Engine library and a third-party BSP (OS, drivers, etc.).
-This step may require a third-party linker provided by a C toolchain.
+This step requires a third-party linker provided by a C toolchain.

 Architecture